Curse reversed: After 108 years, Cubs are again world champi...

 Curse reversed: After 108 years, Cubs are again world champions

+CLEVELAND -- Going to extra innings was merely a minor inconvenience for a team that waited 108 years to win the World Series.

-CLEVELAND -- For the first time in 108 years, the Chicago Cubs are the last team standing.
+It took a while, but for the first time in more than a century, the Chicago Cubsare the last team standing.

 The Cubs scored two runs in the top of the 10th inning, then held on to beat the Cleveland Indians 8-7 Wednesday night at Progressive Field in a wild seventh game of the World Series.